-(4) EBITDA, a financial measure which is not prescribed or authorized by GAAP, reflects earnings excluding the impact of interest expense, provision for income taxes, depreciation and amortization.
-We consider EBITDA to be an indicator of operating performance, and we use it to measure our ability to service debt, fund capital expenditures and expand our business.
+(4) EBITDA, a financial measure which is not prescribed or authors we use it to measure our ability to service debt, fund capital expenditures and expand our business.
 We also use EBITDA, as do analysts, lenders, investors and others, because it excludes certain items that can vary widely across different industries or among companies within the same industry.
 For example, interest expense can be dependent on a company's capital structure, debt levels and credit ratings.
 Accordingly, the impact of interest expense on earnings can vary significantly among companies.
-The tax positions of companies can also vary because of their differing abilities to take advantage of tax benefits and because of the tax policies of the jurisdictions in which they operate.
+The tax positions of companies can also vary because it differing abilities to take advantage of tax benefits and because of the tax policies of the jurisdictions in which they operate.
 As a result, effective tax rates and provision for income taxes can vary considerably among companies.
 EBITDA also excludes depreciation and amortization because companies utilize productive assets of different ages and use different methods of both acquiring and depreciating productive assets.
 These differences can result in considerable variability in the relative costs of productive assets and the depreciation and amortization expense among companies.